 Who is “Conor?”

-I am a 26-year-old who grew up in Germany & England before migrating back to my homeland of Scotland where I currently reside and where I attended five years of university as an economics student.
-Following which, I explored various roles in fintech, and am currently part of a small start-up team based out in California.
+I am a 27-year-old who grew up in Germany & England before migrating back to my homeland of Scotland where I currently reside and where I attended five years of university as an economics student.
+Since then I have worked mostly in fintech and start-ups, and am currently the head of partnerships at Koyfin.
 I am also a writer and have been building Investment Talk, the newsletter you are reading, for the last three years.

 Originally I had planned on becoming an analyst.
 I have always had a fascination with business since secondary school; it was the only subject that I couldn’t wait to attend classes for.
 In university, this blossomed into a love of investing.
 Post-undergrad, I realised that economics, while fascinating, was not a profession for me.
 I took one year to figure my life out, taking on a masters degree to bide my time.
 During that year, I began working through the CFA, and somehow stumbled into a full-time post at an investment reporting solutions company.
 Once Investment Talk started building steam, I realised I had too much on my plate, and shelved my CFA to pursue this exciting new thing that I had discovered; writing.
 I was fortunate enough to be selected for the Substack Pro program back in 2020, which allowed me to say farewell to my old full-time job and focus on writing for one year.
 I have not looked back since.
 Here is a memo I wrote in March reflecting on my first three years.